gk45464/Foodiz/README.md

 Used React as a front-end framework and Nodejs
-, Express in backend, MongoDB for Database, for state management REDUX.
+, Express in backend, MongoDB for Database,
+- used bootstrap for UI

 added functionality like user authentication by